 SU Florence Immersion Weekend falls on the students’ first weekend in Italy.
 It’s designed to help students feel fully connected with the city they’ll spend the next few months in.

 I began my Saturday with a scavenger hunt around the city of Florence.
-Participants met at the city library and followed clues to uncover some of the lesser-known stories about the city’s history, like the meanings behind certain features of the Duomo, and locations of special artifacts.
-We walked through outdoor markets, piazzas filled with marble statues, and visited the most beautiful church I’ve ever seen.
+Participants met at the city library and followed clues to uncover some of the lesser-known stories about the city’s history, like the meanings behind certain features of the Duomo and locations of special artifacts.
+We walked through outdoor markets, explored piazzas filled with marble statues and visited the most beautiful church I’ve ever seen.
 We visited one of Florence’s artists – a paper marbler – and watched how that ancient Renaissance style of painting was done.
 The game concluded with a walk across the Ponte Vecchio and some fun stories about the origin of the best gelato in Florence (which I conducted my own research on shortly after).
 All in all, definitely a worthwhile experience.

 That afternoon, a friend and I stumbled upon the Stefano Bardini Museum – the impressive and extensive collection of a 19th century art collector.
 Bardini collected and traded antiques and art ranging from the 14th century ’til his death in 1922.
 The museum was full of sculptures, tapestries, ancient armor, paintings and cabinetry that reflected each time period.
 I would tell you which was my favorite, but I honestly can’t pick!